Some Key Takeaways When Running A Lean Team:

 The quick-sale trap takes us away from our vision and the things we specialize in and puts us in fight-or-flight mode.
 We put our company at risk for income, even if it’s debt-generating income.
 Yes, this sale may cover next month’s payroll, but we fail to see that it may result in more collection calls down the line- aka even more burden on your staff.

 4. Effective Communication is More Important Than Ever

-Have regular meetings with your team- multiple times a week.
+Have regular meetings when running a lean team and have them multiple times a week.
 Don’t just make sure you are meeting, though, make sure they are effective.
 The average business owner, when rating the effectiveness of their meetings from 1-10, gave their meetings a score of 4.
 If you are a typical company, then you know what it’s like to have endless meetings that don’t progress us forward.

 If you have not read the book Traction by Gino Wickman, we highly recommend you look into it.
 This book is a must-have tool for any business owner, CEO or manager and is our guide for how to operate many business processes, including our meetings.